 Professional Nursing License Defense Attorneys in South Carolina

 The attorneys at The Jeffcoat Firm are valuable assets to South Carolina nurses whose careers are threatened due to allegations of professional wrongdoing.
-The stakes are high when a professional license is in jeopardy, with ramifications that can impact a licensee’s job prospects and reputation forever.
-Our lawyers can provide a vigorous defense for nurses throughout the entire administrative investigation by the S.C.
-Department of Labor, Licensing and Regulation (LLR).
+Our lawyers can provide a vigorous defense for nurses throughout the entire investigative process.

-- 2 What Is the Role of the SC Nursing Board?
+- What Is the Role of the South Carolina Nursing Board?

-- 13 Our Columbia and Lexington Nurse License Lawyers Can Help
+- Our Experienced Columbia and Lexington Nursing License Defense Lawyers Will Protect You

-The most common complaints that are filed with the South Carolina Nursing Board include:
+Some of the most common complaints that are filed with the South Carolina Nursing Board are listed below:

 - Criminal misconduct or conviction